-We all know there has been an explosion in social media, largely due to successful social media platforms such as Facebook, Twitter, Google+, LinkedIn, YouTube, Pinterest, and many others.
-It’s safe to assume that the use of social media, in business, isn’t going anywhere anytime soon and will continue to grow stronger over time.
+We all know there has been an explosion in social media, largely due to successful social media platforms such as Facebook, Twitter, LinkedIn, YouTube, Pinterest, and many others.
+It’s safe to assume that the use of social media for business isn’t going anywhere anytime soon and will continue to grow stronger over time.
 After all, the whole world has witnessed the expansion and adoption of social media, in business and in daily life.

 Whether your current sentiment is enthusiastic or trepidatious, there’s no way around the fact that social media is way more complex than it initially seems.
 Getting to connect to old friends and share family photos is great, but building a real network that provides real value takes both savvy skills and hard work.

 Luckily, publishing content has become exponentially simpler over the last several years, one of the major reasons social media use has skyrocketed.
 Uncomfortable computer and web users are now able to easily create content on a rapidly growing number of platforms: owned (blogs, hosted communities, etc.), rented (social networks), and occupied (commenting, contributing, etc.).

 To get the most out of social media, building relationships should be the biggest goal.
 Now this might sound a bit utopian and unrealistic for those who are used to a more traditional and tangible business approach.
 However, the relationships built with customers become the literal foundation upon which other aspects of your business can and will increase.
 Relationships flourish when you cultivate them, and no other area offers you the opportunity to do this as well as social media.